 Jinny Macrae – Secretary

-I’ve lived in Portland for about 35 years (I’m originally from northern Washington State) and have always been involved in music.
-I’ve been a member of the POTMG organizing committee for about 5 years, and am now working on my 5th Gathering as a committee member, having volunteered for a few years prior to that.
+I’ve lived in Portland for about 40 years (I’m originally from northern Washington State) and have always been involved in music.
+I’ve been a member of the POTMG organizing committee for about 10 years and I edit Bubbaville’s Portland Old Time Music email Newsletter and the monthly online calendar.
 I joined the Bubbaville Board of Directors in 2015 and I’m excited to expand my participation in the Old Time community as a board member.